-People often make the mistake of equating frame rate with shutter speed.
-In other words, some people determine that if they are shooting with a shutter speed of 1/100th of a second, that they are in turn shooting 100 frames per second.
+Frame rate can be mistakenly equated with shutter speed.
+In other words, some people believe that if they are shooting with a shutter speed of 1/100th of a second, that they are in turn shooting 100 frames per second.
 This is not the case.
-Depending on the camera you are using and the frame rate you have selected, you are probably shooting at either 24, 25 or 30 frames per second and exposing each individual frame for 1/100th of a second.
+As explained in the video above, the typical frame rate we shoot at is around 24 frames per second, (and sometimes 25 or 30).
+Shutter speed means you’re exposing each individual frame for 1/100th of a second.